 How to Book an Appointment

-Booking an appointment can be done through contacting me via email (email@example.com) or via phone (076 562 8271).
+Booking an appointment can be done through contacting me via email (firstname.lastname@example.org) or via WhatsApp (076 562 8271).
 Please note that telephonic contact may not always be answered immediately as I may be in sessions at the time of your call.
-Please leave a message or send a Whatsapp message so that I can return your call.
+Please send a WhatsApp message so that I can get back to you.

 Contact Details for Megan Clerk